 Here are some answers to common questions about financial crime and how to keep you or your business safe from fraud, scams and data thefts.

 Financial crime is unlawful activity where money, services or property are obtained illegally or by deception.
 It includes fraud, bribery, corruption, money laundering, terrorist financing, sanctions breaches, tax evasion and insider trading.
 Techniques such as identity theft and scams are often used in many common financial crimes.
-For more information take a look at Financial crimes.

 Identity theft is the process of stealing pieces of personal information – such as date of birth, address details, or bank account details – which can then be used to present a fake version of the true person.
 For more information take a look at how we’re working to protect you online Fraud Guide.

 Credit card fraud is a wide-ranging term for theft and fraud committed using or involving a payment card, such as a credit card or debit card, as a fraudulent source of funds in a transaction.
 The purpose may be to obtain goods without paying, or to obtain unauthorized funds from an account.
 For more information about how to keep your card safe take a look at our guide Card security.

 A person’s identity may be stolen, or cloned, in many ways using for instance their date of birth, address or employment details, bank account details, or information that represents them online such as a Facebook page.